open-metadata/OpenMetadata/docs/integrations/connectors/mlflow/README.md

 ### **OpenMetadata (version 0.9.0 or later)**

-To deploy OpenMetadata, follow the procedure [Try OpenMetadata in Docker](../../../../overview/run-openmetadata.md).
+To deploy OpenMetadata, follow the procedure [Try OpenMetadata in Docker](../../../../overview/run-openmetadata.md) or follow the [OpenMetadata & Prefect](../../../../overview/run-openmetadata-with-prefect.md) guide.

 ### **Python (version 3.8.0 or later)**